Understanding ERMI and MSQPCR Mold Testing

 ERMI, also known as MSQPCR, is one of the most recognized mold testing methods available today.
 Both methods use quantitative DNA qPCR technology to measure the concentration of individual mold species in a sample.

-The score is a calculated number designed to simplify interpretation.
-However, individual species findings are extremely important and should always be considered, with special attention given to the Group 1 species.
+The ERMI score is a calculated number designed to simplify interpretation, but the individual species findings remain extremely important.
+Special attention should always be given to the Group 1 species, and added attention is often placed on the Big 5 species used in the HERTSMI-2 evaluation.

-Any species in the Q4 range is considered clearly elevated and should be investigated, especially when health concerns are present.
+Quartile levels are used to highlight the concentration of each species.
+Any species in the red Q4 range is considered clearly elevated and should be investigated.

 These quartile levels are based on data collected from 5,000 homes across the United States.